dhis2-metadata/AH_EBS/docs/ah_ebs-design.md

 The DHIS2 Animal Health Surveillance system has two main components:

-- **Tracker program:** a DHIS2 tracker program has been configured for event-level data collection based on early warning data variables captured by FAO’s [EMPRES-i]([https://EMPRES-i.apps.fao.org](https://empres-i.apps.fao.org)) system.
+- **Tracker program:** a DHIS2 tracker program has been configured for event-level data collection.
 - **Dashboard:** a standard dashboard with maps and charts to visualize the distribution and frequency of various types of animal health events reported, as well as types of animals affected, confirmed diseases and other data.

 The DHIS2 tracker program provides a basic structure for capturing key data according to global recommendations.
 It can support direct reporting of animal health surveillance in DHIS2, such as by community health workers and veterinarians using mobile applications.
 Alternatively, the tracker program structure can be used to simply collate data collected in other systems to improve accessibility and analysis.
 The standard tracker program may be adapted for local workflows depending on the level of data entry, types of users and levels of verification or approval of the data.